-Ankylosing spondylitis affects men more often than women.
-Signs and symptoms typically begin in early adulthood.
-Inflammation can also occur in other parts of the body — most commonly, the eyes.
+Symptoms typically begin in early adulthood.
+Inflammation also can occur in other parts of the body — most commonly, the eyes.

 There is no cure for ankylosing spondylitis, but treatments can lessen symptoms and possibly slow progression of the disease.

 Early symptoms of ankylosing spondylitis might include back pain and stiffness in the lower back and hips, especially in the morning and after periods of inactivity.
 Neck pain and fatigue also are common.
 Over time, symptoms might worsen, improve or stop at irregular intervals.

 The areas most commonly affected are: